 In order to be certified by the Clearinghouse, the student-athlete must:

 The Nebraska State Activities Association sets rules and regulations for all high schools in Nebraska.
 The following is a summary of the major rules:

-It is particularly Important the the warning statement located near the bottom of the form be read and signed.
+It is particularly Important that the warning statement located near the bottom of the form be read and signed.

 We realize that such activity involves the potential for injury which is inherent in all sports.
 It is acknowledged that even with the best coaching, use of the most advanced protective equipment and strict observance of rules, injuries, paralysis, or even death are still a possibility.

 Students and parents are responsible for reading the rules of eligibility pertaining to activities participation and acknowledge and understand the purpose and content thereof.

 Omaha North High School is a member of the Nebraska School Activities Association.

 Student athletes who have been awarded varsity letters are eligible for membership in the "N" Club.
 Rules for earning a varsity letter have been determined for each sport by the coaching staff.